-The biggest advantage with Lambda, however, is you don’t need to worry at all about provisioning or managing servers.
-This means you don’t need to worry about updating servers, monitoring uptime, backups etc and you get a high availability application without needing to configure failover servers or autoscaling policies.
+The biggest advantage of Lambda, however, is you don’t need to worry at all about provisioning or managing servers.
+This means you don’t need to worry about updating servers, monitoring uptime, backups etc and you get a high-availability application without needing to configure failover servers or autoscaling policies.

 There are many ways to persist data in AWS.
 Typically you would want to use a database like RDS or DynamoDB however in our case we just needed to store a single value.
 A simple way to achieve this is to write the value to a file in AWS’s object storage service, S3.
 Reading and writing to an S3 object can each be done with a single line of Python using the boto3 library.

-Unfortunately AWS doesn’t currently have a simple way to send phone call alerts so we opted for Twilio to send these.
-Fortunately Twilio has a great Python library which allows you to create the a voice call with only 2 lines of code.
+Unfortunately, AWS doesn’t currently have a simple way to send phone call alerts so we opted for Twilio to send these.
+Fortunately Twilio has a great Python library which allows you to create a voice call with only 2 lines of code.